Computational epigenetics

-Definition

 Research in computational epigenetics comprises the development and application of bioinformatics methods for solving epigenetic questions, as well as computational data analysis and theoretical modeling in the context of epigenetics.
 This includes modelling of the effects of histone and DNA CpG island methylation.

 Current research areas

+Importance

+Computational methods and next-generation sequencing (NGS) technologies to are being employed to study DNA methylation and histone modifications, which are essential in cancer research.
+High-throughput sequencing offers valuable insights into epigenetic changes, and the growing volume of these datasets drives the continuous development of bioinformatics techniques for their effective management and analysis.

+There is a need for data integration tools that can merge various types of epigenetic modifications and -omics data (including transcriptomics, genomics, epigenomics, and proteomics) to gain a comprehensive understanding of biological processes.
+This requires the standardization, annotation, and harmonization of epigenetic data, along with the enhancement of computational and machine learning approaches.

+Understanding the functional implications of epigenetics in diseases can be greatly advanced by using epigenetic editing tools, such as CRISPR-dCas9 technology.
+These tools enable precise modifications of epigenetic marks at specific loci, allowing researchers to assess the effects of these alterations in cellular and animal models, thus complementing insights obtained from computational analyses.

-Epigenetic data processing and analysis
+Data processing and analysis

 Various experimental techniques have been developed for genome-wide mapping of epigenetic information, the most widely used being ChIP-on-chip, ChIP-seq and bisulfite sequencing.
 All of these methods generate large amounts of data and require efficient ways of data processing and quality control by bioinformatic methods.

-Epigenome prediction
+Predictions

 A substantial amount of bioinformatic research has been devoted to the prediction of epigenetic information from characteristics of the genome sequence.
 Such predictions serve a dual purpose.
 First, accurate epigenome predictions can substitute for experimental data, to some degree, which is particularly relevant for newly discovered epigenetic mechanisms and for species other than human and mouse.
 Second, prediction algorithms build statistical models of epigenetic information from training data and can therefore act as a first step toward quantitative modeling of an epigenetic mechanism.
 Successful computational prediction of DNA and lysine methylation and acetylation has been achieved by combinations of various features.